ruchiigadgil/Gamification-For-Constitutional-Literacy/backend/auth-server/README.md

 ## 🔧 Troubleshooting

-### "Unable to connect to server"
-- Make sure the auth server is running on port 5002
+- Make sure the auth server is running on port 3001
 - Check if the port is not already in use
 - Verify firewall settings